gavasques/PROFIT-TITAN/replit.md

 - **Support page created** at /support with comprehensive help content and contact info
 - **Professional email configured** (suporte@guivasques.app) for official support channel

+### Multi-User Security Implementation (January 2025)
+- **Complete data isolation** enforced at database and API level
+- **User-scoped queries** implemented for all product, cost, and Amazon account operations
+- **Authorization checks** added to all protected routes with 403 Access Denied responses
+- **User ownership validation** for all CRUD operations on user-specific resources
+- **Amazon account segregation** ensuring users only see their own marketplace connections
+- **Comprehensive security review** completed for all API endpoints and database queries

 The system is fully ready for production use pending Amazon app approval and OAuth authorization completion.

 The system is designed to be deployed on Replit's infrastructure but can be adapted for other hosting environments with minimal configuration changes.
 The architecture supports horizontal scaling through database connection pooling and stateless API design.